DavidKk/killt/markdowns/index.md

-# oTemplate
+# killt

-oTemplate is a template engine for Javascript.
+killt is a template engine for Javascript.

 ## Install

 ```
-bower install oTemplate
+bower install killt
 ```

 ## Features